alkrauss48/simple-slides/public/instructions.md

 Press the right arrow key
 to continue

-Press the left arrow key
-to go back a slide

 **Simple Slides** is a <span style="color: #ff7b00">**responsive**</span> and
 <span style="color: #ff7b00">**text-first**</span> presentation tool